PySimpleGUI/PySimpleGUI/DemoPrograms/readme.md

 If you encounter a problem where a demo no longer functions, you are of course encouraged to open an Issue on the GitHub.

 If you encounter more subtle problems, you should take into account that these programs are demonstrations, not end-user products.
-For example, if an image viewer application doesn't display all types of image files ilke JPGs, then that's more than likely a limitiation that the underlying GUI Framework has rather than a bug.
-In this example, it's your repsonibility to figure out how to convert your images into a format that's understod by the framework rather than an improvement needed in the demo program that will show you how to do that.
+For example, if an image viewer application doesn't display all types of image files like JPGs, then that's more than likely a limitation that the underlying GUI Framework has rather than a bug.
+In this example, it's your responsibility to figure out how to convert your images into a format that's understood by the framework rather than an improvement needed in the demo program that will show you how to do that.

 # Author

 The PySimpleGUI Organization and PySimpleGUI users

-If the code has been provide by a PySimpleGUI user, then the comments at the top of the progrm will indicate the author.
+If the code has been provide by a PySimpleGUI user, then the comments at the top of the program will indicate the author.